 B. The God of Wrath

-From the plaques on Egypt to the thunder and lightning of Mount Sinai, God demonstrates his ability to punish and intimidate His enemies as well as disobedient people.
+From the plagues on Egypt to the thunder and lightning of Mount Sinai, God demonstrated His ability to punish and intimidate His enemies as well as His disobedient people.

 C. The God of Mercy